mark-watson/Java-AI-Book/manuscript/reasoning.md

 PowerLoom is a newer version of the classic Loom Descriptive Logic reasoning system written at ISI although as I mentioned earlier it has not been developed past 2010.
 At some point you may want to download the entire PowerLoom distribution to get more examples and access to documentation; the [PowerLoom web site](http://www.isi.edu/isd/LOOM/PowerLoom/).

 While we will look at an example of embedding the PowerLoom runtime and a PowerLoom model in a Java example program, I want to make a general comment on PowerLoom development: you will spend most of your time interactively running PowerLoom in an interactive shell that lets you type in concepts, relations, rules, and queries and immediately see the results.
 If you have ever programmed in Lisp, then this mode of interactive programming will be familiar to you.
-As seen in the next figure after interactive development you can deploy in a Java application.
+As seen in the next figure, after interactive development you can deploy in a Java application.
 This style of development supports entering facts and trying rules and relations interactively and as you get things working you can paste what works into a PowerLoom source file.
 If you have only worked with compiled languages like Java and C++ this development style may take a while to get used to and appreciate.
 As seen in the next figure the PowerLoom runtime system, with relations and rules, can be embedded in Java applications that typically clear PowerLoom data memory, assert facts from other live data sources, and then use PowerLoom for inferencing.

 {#reasoning~overview}
 ![Reasoning Overview](images/reasoning_overview.png)